What Is Bavette al Pesto?

 Bavette pasta

-Bavette is a classic shape to pair with pesto
+Bavette is a classic shape to pair with pesto.

-Pasta shapes matter when pairing sauces with them
+Pasta shapes matter when pairing sauces with them.

 We can forgive people for assuming that, regardless of what shape you pair with pesto, the dish will always taste the same.
 You'd be a brave person to say that to an Italian chef, though, as they are very particular about which shapes they serve with specific sauces.
-Tradition and sentimentality undoubtedly have a lot to do with it, but the size, shape, and texture of pasta make a huge difference to the diner's overall eating experience.
+Tradition and sentimentality undoubtedly have a lot to do with it, but the size, shape, and texture of pasta make a huge difference to a diner's overall eating experience.

 Why bavette works so well with pesto